Which iPad is right for you? We break it down | CNN Underscored

 The iPad Mini is essentially a smaller version of the base model iPad.
 It uses Apple’s A12 processor and comes with up to 256GB of storage and Apple Pencil support.
 There isn’t a Smart Keyboard Cover for the Mini, but you can connect any Bluetooth keyboard to the tablet for long-form typing.

-Of course, as its name implies, the Mini is smaller than the rest of the iPad lineup, with a 7.9-inch Retina Display.
+Of course, as its name implies, the Mini is smaller than the rest of the iPad lineup, with a 7.9-inch Retina display.

 The Mini is ideal for someone who’s constantly on the go and wants to have access in a portable form factor to the power an iPad affords and the App Store ecosystem.
 Pair the iPad Mini with an Apple Arcade subscription, and you have a compelling Nintendo Switch competitor for gaming.